 “I wanted to thank you for this course.
 I wanted to share that for the first time in our five years, we raised over 100K in program revenue and I think it was in large part due to this course and what I implemented.
 I need to look further, but program revenue for Q42015 was 28.7k.
 For Q42016 program revenue was 42k!
 Amazing!
 I will be back for more learning from you…thank you for serving those of us who feel called to bring hope to the world!”

 Brooke F. Sulahian, President & Co-Founder, Hope for Our Sisters, Inc.

-A. Every Monday, you’ll receive an email with a link to a password protected page containing that week’s recorded webinar and downloadable resources.
-Written guides are 10–15 pages in length and can be printed or read directly on your computer or pad.
-You do not need to be present for any live webinar trainings.
+A. Every Monday (typically at 10 am EST), you’ll receive an email with a link to a password protected page containing that week’s recorded webinar and downloadable resources.
+Written guides are typically 10–20 pages in length and can be printed or read directly on your computer or pad.
+You never need to be present for any live webinar trainings.

-Q. I’ll be away during the second week at a conference.
+Q. It’s the holiday season.
+We’re working on our year-end campaign and will be off during the third week of class.
 How does it work if I miss a module?

 Q. Can I share the course with my development associate?